Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 What are Deepfakes: Examples of Synthetic Media

-Deepfake is a video created using artificial intelligence.
+Deepfake is a video created using artificial intelligence such as AI deepfake generator.
 To put it simply, a neural network assembles a video based on ready-made images.
 For example, it studies thousands of photographs of David Beckham and releases a video in which he encourages people to fight against malaria.

 In 2019, the Dali Museum in Florida “revived” Salvador Dali for his 115th birthday.
 The authors used deepfake technology which allowed "Dali" to interact with the museum’s visitors.